Jawnzee/Virtual-HomeLab/README.md

   - M1 virtualization architecture differences.
   - Network configuration issues.
   - Resource allocation limits.
+  - Shared folder implementation.

 ---

 ## Results

 - Successfully provisioned a consistent Virtual HomeLab on both Windows 11 Desktop and MacBook Air M1.
-- Created two VMs (Kali Linux and Ubuntu) with equivalent functionality on both hosts.
+- Created two VMs (Kali Linux with GUI, Ubuntu Server CLI-only) with equivalent functionality on both hosts.
 - Established networking for testing and log generation.
 - Enabled safe, controlled environment for all future portfolio projects.
+- Exported package lists from both VMs for reproducibility.
+- Shared folders used to move package_list.txt to host for documentation.

 ---